johanbluecreek/Genetic_DE_solver/README.md

 * Make a pedagogical introduction in a jupyter-notebook for how all this works.
 * Construct benchmarks
 * Construct a proper test suite.
+* Extend the use of the rust-library everywhere it can improve performance.
+* Find a better way to handle global variables.